 The cameras come with two different output mediums.
-The ML-FC camera models use two LC connectors for data output.
-These two LC connectors are part of the SFP+ standard but in the case of the ML-FC camera the SFP+ modules are built into the camera.
+For the 8K camera it uses two LC connectors for data output.
+These two LC connectors are part of the SFP+ standard but in the case of Linea ML 8K camera the SFP+ modules are built into the camera.
 Either one or both SFP+ modules can be used but using only one SFP+ / Fibre optic will sacrifice available bandwidth.

-Figure 4: Linea HS 8K Dual LC/SFP+ Connector Configuration
+Figure 3: Linea HS 8K Dual LC/SFP+ Connector Configuration